Varicose Veins

 · Take your blood thinners, if prescribed by your doctor

-· Wear your compression stockings to relieve swelling or pain
+· Wear your compression stockings to relieve swelling or pain, and help with the healing process

 · Invest in healthier lifestyle choices.
 Eating a well-rounded diet, quitting smoking, and maintaining a healthy weight will all decrease your risk of developing DVT and vein disease in the future.